-As a strength and conditioning coach, I have always collected and referenced numerous tables, heuristics and guidelines (such as various rep max tables, Prilepin table, exercise max ratios to name a few) that helped me create strength training programs.
-Unfortunately, these were usually spread all over the place: numerous books and papers, countless Excel sheets and PowerPoint presentations.
-Every time I wanted to quickly find something to reference and possibly to compare, it was a major pain in the arse finding it.
-So I decided to put them all together in one place, where I can easily find them and use them, possibly have it at arms reach in the gym.
+As a strength and conditioning coach, I have always collected and referenced numerous tables, heuristics, and guidelines (such as various rep max tables, Prilepin table, exercise max ratios, to name a few) that helped me create strength training programs.
+Unfortunately, these were usually spread all over the place: numerous books and papers, countless Excel sheets, and PowerPoint presentations.
+Every time I wanted to quickly find something to reference and possibly to compare, it was a major pain in the arse of finding it.
+So I decided to put them all together in one place, where I can easily find them and use them, possibly have them at arms reach in the gym.

 Thus, I decided to create this manual.
-But please note that this manual is not an in-depth how-to book, but a simple collection of useful tables and heuristics that you can use as a starting point when designing your strength training programs.
+But please note that this manual is not an in-depth how-to book but a simple collection of useful tables and heuristics that you can use as a starting point when designing your strength training programs.
 Having said this, it is important to quickly go through some of the rationale and warnings before diving into the material.
-It is a bit philosophical, but please bear with me for the next few pages.
+It is a bit philosophical, but please bear with me.

 Precision vs. Significance